exercism/problem-specifications/exercises/raindrops/description.md

 In this variant of the children's game [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) -- which has often been used as a screening exercise in technical job interviews -- your task is to convert an number into a string that contains raindrop sounds corresponding to certain potential factors.
 A factor is a number that evenly divides into another number, leaving no remainder.
 The simplest way to test if a one number is a factor of another is to use the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation).

-The rules of `raindrops` are quite simple; if a given number:
+The rules of `raindrops` are that if a given number:

 - has 3 as a factor, add 'Pling' to the result.
 - has 5 as a factor, add 'Plang' to the result.